mdn/kuma/requirements/README.rst

 Hash-Checking Mode
 ------------------
-For the production and development requirements, we use pip 8.x's `Hash-Checking Mode`_, which checks that downloaded packages match one of the given hashes, ensuring that there are no man-in-the-middle attacks.
+For the production and development requirements, we use pip's `Hash-Checking Mode`_, which checks that downloaded packages match one of the given hashes, ensuring that there are no man-in-the-middle attacks.
 When hashes are used, all requirements, including those installed as dependencies,